KunalD09/vsdpdworkshop/README.md

     **write_verilog <filename>.v**

- II.
-After synthesis completed successfully and satisfied with the result, run the floorplan command "run_floorplan".
-     We can set the parameters described in earlier section to guide the tool to create optimized floorplan for the design.
+ II. **Floorplan:** After synthesis completed successfully and satisfied with the result, run the floorplan command "run_floorplan".
+This creates the picorv32a.floorplan.def file which is fed into the placement stage.
+We can set the floorplan parameters described in earlier section to guide the tool to create optimized floorplan for the design.

      The run_floorplan command executes below steps
      1. init_floorplan